emmacadavra/flying-dutchman-voyages/TESTING.md

 ![Safari screenshot 2](docs/testing/safari-testing-2.png)

-He was unable to replicate what I seen on BrowserStack, however I am still including it here as acknowledgement that this may need future consideration.
+He was unable to replicate what I had seen on BrowserStack, however I am still including it here as acknowledgement that this may need future consideration.